Alluxio/alluxio/docs/en/FAQ.md

 Some possible reasons to consider:
 1. The job is computation bound and does not spend significant time in reading or writing data.
-Because the bottleneck is not in I/O performance, the performance impact is lessened.
+Because the bottleneck is not in I/O performance, the benefit from faster Alluxio I/O is small.
 1. The persistent storage is co-located with compute (e.g. Alluxio is connected to a local HDFS) and the input data of the job is in the OS [buffer cache](https://www.tldp.org/LDP/sag/html/buffer-cache.html).